Getting Involved in Worship

 Relationship, Partnership, Friendship

 Epiphany Episcopal Church believes in service to the needy in the name of Jesus Christ.
-Our Outreach Committee coordinates and plans the outreach efforts in partnership with the organizations listed below.
+Our Outreach Ministry Committee coordinates and plans the outreach efforts in partnership with the organizations listed below.
 We encourage all of our members to participate in any way they can to support our outreach efforts to these organizations.

 Palolo Elementary School is located in Palolo Valley along 10th Avenue.
 We welcome are donations of books, magazines, school supplies-pencils, crayons, paper, etc. Parishioners volunteer by reading to students and also help with major cleanup projects.